 Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Guardrails decide what an agent is allowed to do.
 Code-generation agents make that boundary concrete: they write programs, run commands, inspect logs, and retry.
-This chapter turns the previous safety lesson into an execution pattern, showing how sandboxes, tests, logs, and retry loops turn generated code from plausible text into a tested candidate change.
+Now turn the previous safety lesson into an execution pattern, where sandboxes, tests, logs, and retry loops turn generated code from plausible text into a tested candidate change.

-Imagine a developer who writes code but never runs it.
-They type out a solution, submit it, and hope for the best.
-A bare language-model generation has the same limitation: without tools, it predicts plausible-looking syntax but cannot execute a test.
+A developer who writes code but never runs it has to hope for the best after submission.
+Bare language-model generation has the same limitation: without tools, it predicts plausible-looking syntax but can't execute a test.
 A code agent takes a different approach.
-It plans a solution, writes code, runs it in a sandboxed environment, reads failure evidence, and proposes a repair.
+It plans a solution, writes code, runs it inside a sandbox, reads failure evidence, and proposes a repair.
 Building this generate-execute-debug loop safely and reliably is a core challenge in applied AI.

-To make this concrete, imagine you manage a warehouse system.
-You ask an agent to write a Python function that calculates shipping costs from a rate-card CSV.
-The agent generates a script that looks correct, but when you feed it a 5-kilogram package going to zone 3, it returns the wrong price.
+Suppose you ask an agent to write a Python helper that reads a JUnit XML report and returns the failing test names.
+The agent generates a script that looks correct, but when you feed it a real report, it misses failures nested inside <testcase> elements.
 A single-pass completion leaves that error for downstream review.
 A code agent can catch it before approval when it runs relevant tests inside a sandbox, sees the mismatch, and proposes a fix.

 This creates three core challenges: